Ismail2830/Ismail2830/README.md

 <h1 align="center">Hi 👋, I'm Ismail Ait Rehail</h1>

+# 💫 About Me:
-<h3 align="center">I'm Ismail from Morroco, and I am a front-end developer.
+I'm Ismail from Morroco, and I am a front-end developer.
 I really enjoy learning languages and frameworks like React and React Native.
-I also enjoy wireframing, UI, UX, and design in general.</h3>
+I also enjoy wireframing, UI, UX, and design in general.

-# 💫 About Me:
-i'm currently learning React Native

 ## 🌐 Socials: